Joshua Bell, violin and Peter Dugan, piano

-Runtime: approximately 75 minutes with no intermission.
-Masks required at all times while inside CPA venues during the 21/22 season.
-For additional health and safety information and more, visit our FAQ page.
+Runtime: Approximately 60 minutes with no intermission.
+For current health and safety information and more, visit our FAQ page.

 With a career spanning almost four decades, GRAMMY® Award-winning violinist Joshua Bell is one of the most celebrated artists of his era.
 Having performed with virtually every major orchestra in the world, Bell continues to maintain engagements as soloist, recitalist, chamber musician, conductor and Music Director of the Academy of St Martin in the Fields.
 Bell performs on the 1713 Huberman Stradivarius violin.